 NYU does not accept wire transfers.

-May we request a hospitality suite?
+May we request a hospitality suite or specific room?

 Office of Career Services